REACH: the Largest Animal-Testing Programme in the World

 PETA and other members of PISC have also published articles in technical and trade media outlets and worked with the mainstream media to alert the public to the threat of REACH.
 We and our affiliates meet regularly with some of the world's largest chemical companies to promote the use of alternative methods instead of animal tests for REACH and have also given money directly for the development and scientific assessment of non-animal methods that could be used to replace animal tests under REACH, potentially saving tens of thousands of lives.

 Despite the work PETA and others have done to reduce the impact of REACH, it is clear that many animal tests that have been conducted could have been avoided.
 The REACH legislation directive about using animals as a "last resort" has so far been betrayed in practice, and PETA is determined to put that right.

 PETA supports the principle of ensuring the chemicals we are exposed to every day are not harmful to our health or the environment.
 So long as REACH relies on animal tests, however, that goal will never be "reached".
-Enlightened scientists and regulators around the world recognise that in addition to being immoral, animal tests simply can't do the job.
+Enlightened scientists and regulators around the world recognise that in addition to being unethical, animal tests simply can't do the job.
 REACH means that Europe – once regarded as the world leader in animal protection – is, for now, wedded to archaic and cruel testing methods that are causing untold animal suffering and death.
-We welcome the steps that have been taken under REACH to use alternative methods and prevent pointless, duplicative tests from being carried out, but we will continue to work to ensure that every opportunity to avoid animal testing for REACH is taken up.
+We welcome the steps that have been taken under REACH to use alternative methods and prevent pointless, duplicative tests from being carried out, but it is critical that we ensure that every opportunity to avoid animal testing for REACH be taken up.